lupyuen/AWSIOT/README.md

 0. Attach the GrovePi+ Shield and sensors: http://www.seeedstudio.com/depot/GrovePi-Starter-Kit-for-Raspberry-Pi-ABB23-CE-certified-p-2572.html?cPath=122_154_151

+0. Connect a USB keyboard, mouse and HDMI monitor.
+Boot and connect to wifi.

 Getting started:

 0. Go to AWS IoT Console, create a Thing named "g0_temperature_sensor".
 (Will be renamed to "g88_temperature_sensor".)